oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 setting is exceeded.
 Note that when using python-oracledb in Thick mode with Oracle Client libraries prior to 21c, pool shrinkage is only initiated when the pool is accessed so pools in fully dormant applications will not shrink until the application is next used.
-In Thick mode, Oracle Client libraries 12.1, or later, are needed to use ``max_lifetime_session``.

 For pools created with :ref:`external authentication <extauth>`, with :ref:`homogeneous <connpooltypes>` set to False, or when using :ref:`drcp` (in